YuntianAyniLI/Self-Created-Databases/README.md

 # Self-Created-Databases
 These are codes that process raw resources into analyzable databases.
-The content include ancient literatures, music, and figure skating.
+The origional resorces are related to the field of ancient literatures, music, and figure skating.